sbaildon/rebus/README.md

 ## License

-This project is licensed under the BSD License.
+This project is licensed under the MIT License.

 ## Contributing